 You can extend the shelf life of bongs and other cannabis accessories by using the proper cleaning tools and regular maintenance.

-As with any tool, proper cleaning and regular maintenance are key to keeping cannabis accessories in good working order—and protecting your health.
-Here are the basic ins and outs on how to remove grime from a bong.
+As with any tool, proper cleaning and regular maintenance are vital to keeping cannabis accessories in good working order—and protecting your health.
+Here are the essential Dos and Don'ts on how to remove grime from a bong.

-A type of water pipe, a bong is a device used for smoking dried cannabis flower.
+A type of water pipe, a bong, is a device used for smoking dried cannabis flowers.
 It's usually made up of five components: a bowl, downstem, base and tube.
-Bongs come in all shapes and sizes, and can be made of glass, acrylic, wood, metal, silicone and other materials.
+Bongs come in all shapes and sizes and can be made of glass, acrylic, wood, metal, silicone, and other materials.

 There is no definitive answer to how often it should be done, but if you're using the bong regularly, it's a good idea to wash it every two days or so.
 If the bong is only used sporadically, clean it after every use to avoid bacteria growth.

-2. Add rubbing alcohol and salt to base (about ¼ cup alcohol to 1 tbsp salt).
-Insert stoppers (if you have them) into holes in Swirl solution around base until grime is dissolved.
+- Add rubbing alcohol and salt to the base (about ¼ cup alcohol to 1 tbsp salt).
+Insert stoppers (if you have them) into holes and swirl the solution around the base until the grime is dissolved.

-3. Use soft cloth to wipe to clean away remaining dirt, then pour out cleaning solution.
+- Use a soft cloth to wipe away the remaining dirt, then pour out the cleaning solution.

-4. To clean individual pieces, such as the bowl and down stem, place in a container and repeat steps two and three.
-Use cotton balls or swabs to clear grime from tight spaces.
+- To clean individual pieces, such as the bowl and down stem, place them in a container and repeat steps two and three.
+Use cotton balls or swabs to clean grime from tight spaces.